docuify/docuify-engine/README.md

 ### BaseSource

 Abstract class for content sources.
-Implement this to create new sources.
+Extend this to create new sources.

 ### BasePlugin